 - Go online for free checking.
 Several online banks offer free checking along with free online bill payment, mobile check deposit, and more.

-It never feels good when you pay steep fees to get your own money or check your account balance.
+It never feels good to pay steep fees to get your own money or check your account balance.
 If you’re a frequent ATM user, you can save a substantial amount of money by eliminating ATM-related fees.
-Some banks reimburse ATM charges (or a portion of those charges), helping you to keep more of your money in your account.
-Alternatively, open an account at an institution that has an ATM network that’s convenient to where you live, work, and travel.
+Some banks reimburse ATM charges—or a portion of those charges—helping you keep more of your money in your account.
+Alternatively, open an account at an institution with an ATM network that’s convenient to where you live, work, and travel.
 If you belong to a credit union, you might already have access to thousands of locations nationwide through shared branching.

 You Want Higher Savings Account Interest Rates